blob7/Bleeding-Edge-fill-bot/README.md

 1. Open Bleeding Edge
 2. Naviage to the menu of the game
 3. Press ctrl + shift + esc to bring up task manager
-5. Locate Bleeding Edge in the process list.
+4. Locate Bleeding Edge in the process list.
+> ![NOTE]
+> The process can sometimes be listed as MobladeClient...exe.
+If that is the case copy that name into the .env file
-6. Select the > to the left of Bleeding Edge to expand
+5. Select the > to the left of Bleeding Edge to expand
-7. Right click the process under Bleeding Edge
+6. Right click the process under Bleeding Edge
-8. Select 'properties'
+7. Select 'properties'
-9. Copy the name of the process
+8. Copy the name of the process
-10. In the .env file, paste the process name at \<process name\>
+9. In the .env file, paste the process name at \<process name\>
 > [!IMPORTANT]
 > Remove the "\<" "\>" when your enter your information